haidarim/exjobb2024/ignitionModule/ignitionClientAxam/axClient/src/README.md

 # Tests
-Alla test suites are placed under `./test/`
+All test suites are placed under `./test/`

 # util